Gherardi

 Gherardi is a surname of Northern Italian origin.
-It is most common in the regions of Emilia-Romagna, Lombardy and Tuscany.
+It is particularly prevalent in the regions of Emilia-Romagna, Lombardy, and Tuscany.
 The name comes from the Germanic words gari > ger- (meaning 'spear') and -hard (meaning 'hard/strong/brave').
-The first family recorded to have this name in 970 AD, were the Gherardinghi family who owned five castles in Tuscany.
-The name has since been shortened and many variations of the name can be found throughout Italy.
-According to Italy Gen, about 1800 people with the last name of Gherardi still reside in Northern Italy.
-Worldwide there are about 2500 people with this last name.
+The first recorded use of the name dates back to 970 AD with the Gherardighi family, who owned five castles in Tuscany.
+Over time, the name has been shortened, and numerous variations are found throughout Italy.
+According to Italy Gen, approximately 1,800 people with the surname Gerardi reside in Northern Italy.
+Globally, there are approximately 2,500 people who bear this surname.

 Some examples of known people with the last name: